catkeeper1/msdemo-documents/src/main/resources/markdown/programming_guide/programming_guide.md

 After that you just define the method the same as the web service including the request mapping.
 Then you can call the web service method like a local method and Feign client will help to call the web service.
-By say `strongly typed`, it means that feign client will mapped the response body with the return type of the web service method.
+By saying `strongly typed`, it means that feign client will mapped the response body with the return type of the web service method.

 ```java
 @FeignClient(value = ADMIN_SERVICE, path = ADMIN_SERVICE_CONTEXT)